errepy/BITRIX_INTEGRATION/Readme.md

 - SOURCE_ID: OTHER (must be in capital).

-### How to move a deal from new to contactos
+### How to move a deal from new to contactado
 - When a new deal comes to the CRM it goes to NEW (NUEVO)
-- You need to configure the automatization of the FUNNEL STAGE.
+- You need to configure the automatization of the FUNNEL STAGE to move from NEW to CONTACTADO

-#### Configure the automatization
+#### Configure the automatization to move from NEW to CONTACTADO
 - First you need to go to CRM
 - Go to automatization (center menu on the right with the logo of a robot 🤖)
 - In the stage you want to add a rule of automatization go to the sign + (add) and click it.